DakotaGagne/Rating_Project_React/client/README.md

 # Production Errors / Bugs / To DO

+- May have a delay for api fetches, render a loading msg until the fetch is complete (especially profile and home page) - This is done for profile and home page, I dont know if it needs to exist elsewhere yet
+- Maybe make the fetch for posts happen every once in a while (at least schedule it for when it fails) - Timeout created for posts on main page, if there is an issue or error, it re fetches after 1 second
-- Create post allowed repeatedly, make sure cant spam - Should be fixed
+- Profile becoming username in navbar should only occur if username is valid.
+Use profile otherwise - Should be fixed
-- Github and Google ouath need links fixed - Sign in working, authentication is failing
+- Delete account not working - Possibly fixed
 - Redirecting setup in react causing not found errors when reloading page.
-Smth to do with it being deployed as a static site I assume
+Smth to do with it being deployed as a static site I assume - Mostly fixed, need redirecting to go back to the /#/page

+- Create post allowed repeatedly, make sure cant spam - Should be fixed - Not fixed
 - Posts db might need a time column to sort by instead of the id.
 Seems like now the id is being assigned old id values and messing up order
-- May have a delay for api fetches, render a loading msg until the fetch is complete (especially profile and home page)
-  - Profile becoming username in navbar should only occur if username is valid.
-Use profile otherwise
-- Delete account not working
+- Github and Google ouath need links fixed - Sign in working, authentication is failing
+- Create post errors out first, then works (not every time either, only sometimes. initial suspicion is it has smth to do with server being asleep at the time.
+WIll need to troubleshoot firther)

+# Changes since last commit

+- Loading msg for main and profile page implemented
+  - This includes a change to the fetch in main page, where it confirms the fetch was valid, and retries if not
+- Redirects checked to ensure working.
+Not sure if it will be diff online as opposed to offline (cant find an issue anymore so will have to wait and see)
+- Account deletion fixed (should be anyways)
+- Header says profile if waitin on acct info